nhr/swn/README.md

 For years I promised myself I would clean this up, or rewrite this in a hip new language.
 But the problem is that a few of the libraries that I'm using have no analogs in other languages.
 So, let me just lay out the facts:

 1. This tool was written in Perl, using many [CPAN](http://www.cpan.org/) libraries.
-2. This tool is at some risk of "bit rot", since the first lines of it were written on 2010.
+2. This tool is at some risk of "bit rot", since the first lines of it were written in 2010.

 Still want to know how it works?
 I salute you.
 Stiff upper lip and all that.
 Let's get to it.